-Notice: Holding a cigarette lighter in while it is heating will not allow the lighter to back away from the heating element when it is hot.
-Damage from overheating may occur to the lighter or heating element, or a fuse could be blown.
+Notice: Holding a cigarette lighter in while it is heating does not let the lighter back away from the heating element when it is hot.
+Damage from overheating can occur to the lighter or heating element, or a fuse could be blown.
 Do not hold a cigarette lighter in while it is heating.